Haya people: Kingdoms (16th to 18th centuries)

 Prior to the establishment of Haya kingdoms, land tenure was controlled by corporate groups such as the clan.
-Religion played a prominent role in pre-dynastic social structure as well and included Bacwezi beliefs guided by practitioners (spirit mediums, diviners, priests and priestesses) capable of communicating with or channeling ancient Bacwezi gods and goddesses.
-Oral history indicates some clans founded Haya kingdoms beginning around the 16th century, such as the Bayango clan of Kyamtwara Kingdom and the Bakuma clan of Kiziba Kingdom.
+Religion played a prominent role in pre-dynastic social structure as well and included Bachwezi beliefs guided by practitioners (spirit mediums, diviners, priests and priestesses) capable of communicating with or channeling ancient Bacwezi gods and goddesses.
+Oral history indicates some clans founded Haya kingdoms beginning around the 16th century, such as the Bankango clan of Kyamtwara Kingdom and the Bakama clan of Kiziba Kingdom.
 The third Haya kingdom during this period was Ihangiro to the south of Kyamtwara.
-Oral accounts state that the Bahinda royal clan entered Kyamtwara Kingdom during the 17th century, coopting the Bayango clan and establishing their rule under King Rugamora Mahe.
+Oral accounts state that the Bahinda royal clan entered Kyamtwara Kingdom during the 17th century, coopting the Bayango clan and establishing their rule under King Rugomora Mahe.
 The Bahinda clan, who ruled Karagwe Kingdom to the west, trace their ancestry to the first king of Ankole, Ruhinda.

 Kingdoms (19th century to 1963)

 During the late 18th century, Kyamtwara Kingdom broke up due to revolts.
-Results of this breakup led to the founding of the kingdoms of Kihanja, Bukara, Lesser Kyamtwara, and Bugabo.
-The outcome of this breakup divided leadership of the four new kingdoms between the Bahinda and the Bakango clans.
-The Bahinda ruled Kihanja and Bukara while Lesser Kyamtwara and Bugabo were ruled by the Bakango.
-According to accounts, the Bakango took the opportunity to overthrow the Bahinda who depended on their power.
-When the German colonial government established their rule in Tanganyika in the 1890s, there were six Haya kingdoms: Kiziba, Ihangiro, Kihanja, Bukara, Lesster Kyamtwara, and Bugabo.
-After the Anglo-German agreement of 1890, the kingdom of Missenye, north of Kiziba Kingdom, was added, making the total number of Haya kingdoms seven.
+Results of this breakup led to the founding of the kingdoms of Kihanja, Bukara, Lesser Kyamtwara and Bugabo.
+The outcome of this breakup divided leadership of the four new kingdoms between the Bahinda and the Bankango clans.
+The Bahinda ruled Kihanja and Bukara while Lesser Kyamtwara and Bugabo were ruled by the Bankango.
+According to accounts, the Bankango took the opportunity to overthrow the Bahinda who depended on their power.
+When the German colonial government established their rule in Tanganyika in the 1890s, there were six Haya kingdoms: Kiziba, Ihangiro, Kihanja, Bukara, Lesser Kyamtwara, and Bugabo.
+After the Anglo-German agreement of 1890, the kingdom of Mishenye, north of Kiziba Kingdom, was added, making the total number of Haya kingdoms seven.
 In 1963, the newly independent Tanzania government abolished all forms of traditional kingship and chieftainship in the country.
 Kings with the necessary qualifications were offered jobs by the new government.
 Five Haya kings took up the offer while the others remained honorary kings and continued to perform their traditional religious and ceremonial duties.